oracle/oci-native-ingress-controller/GettingStarted.md

 kubectl delete -f deploy/manifests/oci-native-ingress-controller/templates  --ignore-not-found=true
 kubectl delete -f deploy/manifests/oci-native-ingress-controller/crds  --ignore-not-found=true
 ```

+To upgrade:

+Use the latest helm chart to re-generate the yamls and apply again for updating the resources.

 ### Verification
 We can verify the pod of native ingress controller as follows: